-As the tier of Government closest to the people, Local Government should be governed by democratic principles to the highest standards of transparency, accountability and accessibility while promoting and supporting human rights.
-Engagement with residents and ratepayers should involve open consultation designed to enable broad influence on individual decision-making and strategic direction.
+Local Government should be governed by democratic principles to the highest standards of transparency, accountability and should respect, protect and fulfill human rights.
+Greens on Council will continue to push for open consultation processes to enable residents and ratepayers to influence the decisions and strategic direction of Council.

 - The City should have strong democratic principles of proportional representation, based primarily on an electoral roll of residents.